-Culture

-ulture is part of a child's identity and heritage.
+Culture is part of a child's identity and heritage.
 Preserving the culture of all children in care is crucial for their development and identity.
 While efforts are made to consider culture when deciding placement of a child, often the child and the foster family may have differences in culture and religion.
 It is essential that you respect the religion or culture of any child in your home.
 At no time should the child be required to adopt the foster parent's religious beliefs or rituals.

-Culturally relevant information about Aboriginal people of Saskatchewan has been added to the PRIDE preservice.
-This is a mandatory three hour training session for all foster parents in Saskatchewan.
-As the diversity of cultures continues to grow in our province, being respectful and inclusive of everyone (regardless of culture, background, race, language, ability or ethnic origin) becomes increasingly more important.
-It is beneficial to discuss any cultural needs of the child with the caseworker.
+Children must be given the opportunity to value, preserve and participate in the life of their cultural community, and to respect the cultural communities of others.
+Culturally relevant information about Indigenous Peoples' of Saskatchewan has been added to the PRIDE pre-service.
+This is a mandatory three-hour training session for all foster parents in Saskatchewan.
+As the diversity of cultures continues to grow in our province, being respectful and inclusive of everyone (regardless of culture, background, race, language, ability, or ethnic origin) becomes increasingly more important.